 - Family Medicine and Primary Health Care Theory [240 hrs Y1/Y2] including re-skilling on history and physical examination [60-80hrs], consultation approach [40-60hrs], family-and community-oriented primary care [30hrs], evidence-based medicine [20hrs], learning-teaching [20hrs], research-quality improvement ethics [20hrs], and ethical issues [30hrs].

-- Chronic and Priority Conditions including
+- Chronic and Priority Conditions [240 hrs over one year] including

-- Communicable Disease (incl.
+- Communicable Disease [60 hrs Semester 1/Y1] (incl.
 HIV, TB, COVID-19, Malaria, STIs, respiratory infections and other);

-- Mental Health and
+- Mental Health [40hrs Semester 2/Y1]

-- Trauma including Emergency Medicine, Orthopaedics, Forensics, Sports Medicine and Anaesthetics
+- Violence and Trauma including Emergency Medicine/Orthopaedics [70hrs], Family Violence [20hrs], Clinical Forensics [5-10hrs], Sports Medicine [5-10hrs] and Anaesthetics [5-10hrs]

-We are busy building up a repository of guidelines and useful readings in this area.
 We hope you can join some of these clinical groups when you join AfroPHC so that we can share this and you can help us build it further.
 These groups will hopefully develop working meetings, liaise with global groups and engage with WHO AFRO.